Fernandez-Trincado/TurbospectrumPy/README.md

  * Configuration files
  * Atmosphere models

- 5. The manual analysis are made at your own risks.
+ 5. `Disclaimer:` The manual analysis are made at your own risks.
 The author are not responsible for wrong applications of their program.

 References
 --